Fueled/DataSource/README.md

 Implementations for other collection-displaying views (e.g. map views with annotations) can be crafted in a similar fashion.

-## Example

-Please see the [DataSourceExample](https://github.com/Vadim-Yelagin/DataSourceExample) project for examples of using DataSource.

 ## Using with CoreData, KVO and others

 `DataSource` protocol can be used to wrap any API that provides a collection of items and notifies of any changes of that collection.

-One of such APIs is `NSFetchedResultsController` from CoreData framework.
-DataSource comes with an implementation of `DataSource` protocol called `FetchedResultsDataSource` that does exactly that.
+DataSource framework provides implementations for two such collection-based APIs:

+1. `FetchedResultsDataSource` class implements `DataSource` protocol using `NSFetchedResultsController` for CoreData models.
 `FetchedResultsDataSource` can be used just as any other `DataSource` without the need to manually implement `NSFetchedResultsControllerDelegate` protocol.

-`KVODataSource` implements another example of such API, Key-Value Observing (KVO) for ordered to-many relationships.
+2. `KVODataSource` implements Key-Value Observing (KVO) for ordered to-many relationships.

 In case you need to handle data changes provided by other sources e.g. Photos framework or the new Contacts framework, similar `DataSource` implementations can be easily crafted.